Dan Hicks (archaeologist)

 Dan Hicks, FSA (born 1972) is a British archaeologist and anthropologist.
 He is Professor of Contemporary Archaeology at the University of Oxford, Curator at the Pitt Rivers Museum, and a Fellow of St Cross College, Oxford.
-His research is focused on contemporary archaeology, material culture studies, historical archaeology, and the history of archaeology, anthropology, and museum collections.
+His research is focused on contemporary archaeology, material culture studies, historical archaeology, colonial history, heritage studies, and the history of art, archaeology, anthropology, and museum collections.

 Early life and education

-Hicks was born in 1972 in Durham, England.
-He was educated at Bishop Vesey's Grammar School, Birmingham, where he was taught by R. F. Langley.
-He studied archaeology and anthropology at St John's College, Oxford, gaining a first class honours Bachelor of Arts (BA) degree.
+Hicks studied archaeology and anthropology at St John's College, Oxford, gaining a Bachelor of Arts (BA) degree.
 He received his Doctor of Philosophy (PhD) degree in archaeology and anthropology from the University of Bristol.

-Professional career

-Hicks is Professor of Contemporary Archaeology at the University of Oxford and Curator at the Pitt Rivers Museum.
-He was previously Lecturer in Archaeology and Anthropology at St John's College, Oxford, Lecturer in Archaeology and Anthropology at the University of Bristol, and Research Fellow in Archaeology and Anthropology at Boston University.
+Career

 Hicks worked as a field archaeologist in the local authority and private sector in the 1990s.
 He has conducted fieldwork in the UK, the eastern Caribbean, and the eastern United States, and has published on archaeological and ethnographic collections from around the world.
+He was previously Lecturer in Archaeology and Anthropology at St John's College, Oxford, Lecturer in Archaeology and Anthropology at the University of Bristol, and Research Fellow in Archaeology and Anthropology at Boston University.
+Hicks is Professor of Contemporary Archaeology at the University of Oxford and Curator at the Pitt Rivers Museum.

-Hicks has appeared on television and radio, including BBC Radio 4's In Our Time and Making History.
+Hicks has appeared on BBC Radio 4's In Our Time and Making History.
 In 2017-18 he was the Junior Proctor of the University of Oxford.
-Hicks has also served as a Non-Executive Director of Museum of London Archaeology, a Member of Council and Trustee of the Society of Antiquaries of London, a Trustee and Delegate of Oxford University Press, and a Trustee and Member of Council of the University of Oxford.
-In 2019, Hicks co-curated the major exhibition Lande: The Calais ‘Jungle’ and Beyond at the Pitt Rivers Museum, with Majid Adin, Shaista Aziz, Caroline Gregory, Sarah Mallet, Nour Munawar, Sue Patridge, Noah Salibo and Wshear Wali.
+Hicks has also served as a non-executive director of Museum of London Archaeology, a member of council and trustee of the Society of Antiquaries of London, a trustee and delegate of Oxford University Press, and a trustee and member of council of the University of Oxford.
+In 2019, Hicks co-curated the exhibition Lande: The Calais ‘Jungle’ and Beyond at the Pitt Rivers Museum.
+In 2021-22, Hicks was advisor to Isaac Julien for his work Once Again (Statues Never Die), commissioned by the Barnes Foundation.
+In 2022, he curated an installation by the Nigerian artist Victor Ehikhamenor at St Paul's Cathedral.

-Hicks's 2020 book The Brutish Museums was named one of the New York Times Best Arts Books of 2020, and was described as "a startling act of conscience" by Ben Okri, as "masterful" by the LA Review of Books, and by The Guardian as "A beautifully written, carefully argued book".
-The book has also been criticised for being politically zealous and intellectually dishonest; Professor Nigel Biggar of the University of Oxford wrote that "Dan Hicks has manifestly failed".

-Hicks has written comment and opinion pieces in a range of publications such as The Times, The Guardian, The Telegraph, and The Independent, often covering issues of UK heritage policy, African cultural restitution, and archaeology.
-He has campaigned online for the Labour Party and is a vocal critic of the Conservative Party, tweeting "Fuck the Tories." during the 2019 General Election.